sgrobe875/Twitter_Homelessness_Project/README.md

   - running the daily sentiment analysis functions are not recommended, as they are particularly computationally expensive; running all functions in the script except for the daily sentiment functions takes roughly 6 hours
   - function calls at the end of the script should be commented/uncommented as needed to save on time and space complexity
 - build_master_files.R
+  - **inputs:** percapita_total.csv, percapita_tweets.csv, percapita_annual_changes_total.csv; all *sentiment_analysis_wordfreqs.py* outputs
+  - **outputs:** state_year_master.csv
+  - joins all data recorded in state-years into a single file, which can then be used for a majority of subsequent graphs and analyses
+  - since some of the data is missing for 2020 and 2021 (e.g., homelessness rates), this data file only contains state-year data for 2010-2019 and 2022; for state-year sentiment during these two missing years, the data file *state_year_sentiment.csv* should be used

 ### Once master data files have been created:
 - eda.R